stdlib-js/stdlib/docs/repl_text.md

     References
     ----------
     - Nadler, Boaz.
 2006.
-"Design Flaws in the Implementation of the Ziggurat and Monty Python methods (and some remarks on MATLAB randn)." *ArXiv* abs/math/0603058 (March).
+"Design Flaws in the Implementation of the Ziggurat and Monty Python methods (and some remarks on MATLAB randn)." *arXiv* abs/math/0603058 (March).

     See Also